lablup/backend.ai/docs/install/upgrade-existing-cluster.rst

   As it is mentioned at the beginning it is best to maintain database schema as concrete, but in rare situations it is inevitable to alter it.

-* Make sure every mission critical workloads are shut down when performing a rolling upgrade.
+* Make sure every mission critical workloads are shut down before performing a rolling upgrade.

 Upgrading Backend.AI Manager